JJThallas/CS554-terraforming/terraform-docker/README.md

 Terraform manages the creation, networking, configuration, and orchestration of all containers.

+Secrets are contained in `terraform.tfvars`.
+Normally, these would not be pushed to Github and would be kept local.

 ## Quick Start

 1. Install Docker ([Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) for Windows, [Docker Engine](https://docs.docker.com/engine/install/) for Linux) and [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).